 Step 3.
 On the new window, click the Add Media button, which is located in the left lower corner, to import your video.

 Step 4.
-After the importing finishes, go to the right side and find the Settings feature.
-Simply choose how many times you would like your video to be enlarged.
+After the importing finishes, go to the right side and first choose the device to process the whole job.
+GPU would be highly suggested and the job will be finished sooner.
+Then choose the model you prefer.
+If you still feel confused about it, we would highly recommend you the Gen Detail mode.
+Next find the resolution numbers that you want to upscale your video to.
 For example, to upscale 1080p to 4K, select 2X in the Scale list after importing the 1080p video.

-Step 5.
-Lastly, set the output saving folder and click the RUN button to start upscaling your video.
+Step 6.
+Lastly, choose the video codec that you want your output video file will be.
+For now, VideoProc Converter AI only supports H.264 and HEVC.
+Then set the output saving folder and click the RUN button to start upscaling your video.

 Method 2.
 How to Upscale Video with Adobe After Effects